-- Once the student has identified a site of interest, s/he reviews:
+- Once the student has identified a site of interest, s/he:

-- the affiliation agreements search page to see current clinical site contracts.
+- contact Laura Mason (firstname.lastname@example.org) in Student and Academic Services to check current clinical site contracts.
 If a contract does not exist, it will not be possible to negotiate a new contract in time for the student to participate in TIP at that site for the following quarter.
 In this case, it is recommended that the student choose a site with a pre-existing contract or delay taking TIP until a contract can be established.
 Please note that establishing new contracts cannot be guaranteed and could lead to significant delays in the student's planned program of study.

-- the graduate student clinical site prerequisites web pages to see prerequisites specific to each site.
+- reviews the graduate student clinical site prerequisites web pages to see prerequisites specific to each site.

 - As early as possible prior to the quarter when the student is taking TIP, the Supervisory Chair will notify the student's program of study's Clinical Placement Coordinator (or the student's advisor for post-MN students) about the student's TIP plans.